Face of the Lost, Anne Frank

 The 60 agorot stamp above was issued by Israel in 1988.
 It shows images of young Anne Frank and the Amsterdam house at Prisengracht 267, partially obscured by a tree, as it appeared in the 1940's.

-Miep Gies was one of the Dutch citizens who hid Anne Frank, her family and several family friends in an attic annex above Anne's father's place of business from the Nazis during World War II.
+Miep Gies was one of the Dutch citizens who hid Anne Frank, her family and several family friends in an attic annex above Anne's father's place of business.
+This was intended to keep the Germans from finding them during World War II.
 "I am not a hero.
 I just did what any decent person would have done."

 Peter Schiff.
 Photo taken: 1939.
 Discovered: 2008.
 In Anne Frank’s Diary, Anne called Peter Schiff her “one true love.”
 In 1940 at the age of 11 she writes: ‘Peter was the ideal boy: tall, slim and good-looking, with a serious, quiet and intelligent face.
 He had dark hair, beautiful brown eyes, ruddy cheeks and a nicely pointed nose.
 I was crazy about his smile, which made him look so boyish and mischievous.’
 For more than 60 years there were no photographs known of Anne Frank’s childhood sweetheart.